Al-Qlayaa

-Al-Qlaiaah (القليعة) is a municipality in the Marjayoun District in southern Lebanon.
+Al-Qlayaa (القليعة) is a municipality in the Marjayoun District in southern Lebanon.
 The inhabitants are mainly Maronite Christians.

 Etymology

 According to E. H. Palmer, the name means "the little castle".

+Geography

+The village sits on a ridge at an elevation estimated between 650 and 700 meters (2,130–2,300 ft) above sea level.[4][5][6]
+Its position places it within the hilly landscape of the Upper Galilee region, an area characterized by rolling highlands and valleys typical of southern Lebanese terrain.
+Al-Qlaiaah lies around 4.5 kilometers southwest of the town of Marjayoun and approximately four kilometers from the Israeli border.
+Its elevated position offers broad views over the Litani River valley to the west.

 History

-In 1838, Eli Smith noted Al-Qlaiaah's population as Maronite.
+In 1838, Eli Smith noted Al-Qlayaa's population as Maronite.

 In 1870 Victor Guérin found the village to have 400 Maronite inhabitants.

 In 1881, the PEF's Survey of Western Palestine (SWP) described it: "A village, built of stone, containing about 150 Christians; it contains a church, and is situated on a ridge, with vineyards, olives, figs, and arable land around; it has a birket and spring near."
 Note that a birket is a pool of water.

+On 9 March 2026, an Israeli tank fired on a house in the village twice, killing the parish priest, Pierre al-Rahi.

 Demographics

-In 2014 Christians made up 98.81% of registered voters in Al-Qlaiaah.
+In 2014 Christians made up 98.81% of registered voters in Al-Qlayaa.
 92.40% of the voters were Maronite Catholics.